JordanRad/s3-microservices-client/README.md

-# E-commerce Front-end
+# E-commerce Frontend
 This repository consists of 2 separate front-end projects which are cliets for my microservice project.
-Let me give you general overview of these front-ends.
+Let me give you general overview of these frontends.

 ## Customer application
 React applicaton whose main functionality includes the process of making an order.
 Along with that, you have features such as: